How to Edit Layers: An IntroductionAlex Brazeau

 You can have all kinds of fun with your photos using layers.
 Create all kinds of scrapbook pages, edit your photos and place them inside different frames.
 You can then use picture tubes to decorate your photos—placing each picture tube stroke on a new layer.
 You can learn more about scrapbooking from our friends at Scrapbook Campus.
 Or just for fun, you can remove objects or people from one photo and place them into another photo that has a completely different background, just like I did for my niece, who loves winter and playing in the snow!

 These are only a few of the ways that you can use layers.
 As a best practice, when you’re working with important photos, it’s always good to duplicate the background layer before getting started, just so you always have a fresh copy to go back to if you want to start over or change something you didn’t like.
 There are all kinds of other uses and applications when it comes to layers.
 If you haven’t already, I encourage you to download the free 30-day trial and edit layers for yourself.
-Explore the tutorials in our Discovery Center to find all kinds of new and exciting ways to incorporate layers into your work.
+Check out our tutorial series Working with Layers to find all kinds of new and exciting ways to incorporate layers into your work.
 Have fun!